Confucius Sinarum Philosophus (1687)

 - Paris

-- Apud Danielem Horthemels, via Jacobaea sub Maecenate
+- Parisiis, Apud Danielem Horthemels, via Jacobaea sub Maecenate.
+M. DC.
+LXXXVII.
+Cum privilegio Regis.

 - Sections